masterminds-kenya/social_network/checklist.md

   - [x] In case we do get duplicates, it will NOT create duplicates in DB
     - [x] Will update if our DB info is out-of-date
   - [ ] Visual feedback that it is processing but not ready to render new view
+  - [ ] Calling for more Audience data should also call for update on ig_data metrics.
 - [ ] Fetch more Insights (of the account, not of media)
   - [x] Can get a history the the user (or brand) account insights
   - [ ] Will limit request to only get new insights since last request
-  - [ ] In case we do get duplicates, it will NOT create duplicates in DB
+  - [x] In case we do get duplicates, it will NOT create duplicates in DB
-      - [ ] Will update if our DB info is out-of-date
+    - [x] Will update if our DB info is out-of-date
 - [x] Add Google Sheet API to GCloud app.
 - [x] Add Google Drive API to GCloud app.
 - [x] Add functionality to export Marketing data to a Google worksheet.